CRISM- Indigenous Engagement Platform

 CRISM Network

 Substance use disorders are pressing and complex health issues.
-In order to be effective, interventions require evidence-based approaches, an understanding of the biological, psychosocial and social factors and an acknowledgement of the important impact of cultural, societal, and policy contexts.
-Many intervention modalities exist and are known to have excellent results, yet they have not been widely implemented.
+Effective interventions require evidence-based approaches, an understanding of biological, psychosocial, and social factors, and recognition of the influence of cultural, societal, and policy contexts.
+While many intervention modalities have proven results, they are not yet widely implemented.

 To address these translation and implementation gaps, the Canadian Institutes of Health Research (CIHR), through its Institute for Neurosciences, Mental Health, and Addiction (INMHA), developed the Canadian Research Initiative in Substance Matters (CRISM) (previously known as the Canadian Research Initiative in Substance Misuse).